tgenman/STEM_vault/notes/math/Classical definition of probability.md

 START
 Math_TWO_side
-TITLE: Discrete Uniform Probability Law
+FRONT: Discrete Uniform Probability Law
-DESCRIPTION: If the sample space consists of $n$ possible outcomes which are equally likely (i.e., all single-element events have the same probability), then the probability of any event $A$ is given by
+BACK: If the sample space consists of $n$ possible outcomes which are equally likely (i.e., all single-element events have the same probability), then the probability of any event $A$ is given by
 P(A) = \frac{\text{number of elements of } A}{n}$
 FORMULA:
 ADDITIONAL: